Which Diet Is The Most Effective In Weight Loss?

 Pegan Diet

 The Pegan diet is relatively new, combining aspects of the Paleo and vegan diets.
-It was created by Dr. Mark Hyman, a functional medicine practitioner, who wanted to make a diet that was both environmentally sustainable and healthy for the body.
+It was created by Dr. Mark Hyman, a functional medicine practitioner, who sought to develop a diet that was both environmentally sustainable and beneficial for the body.

-The Pegan diet focuses on consuming whole foods, such as fruits, vegetables, nuts, and seeds, and avoiding processed and refined foods.
-It also emphasizes the consumption of high-quality meats and animal products, such as grass-fed beef and pasture-raised eggs, while minimizing the intake of dairy, grains, and legumes.
+The Pegan diet emphasizes consuming whole foods, including seeds, and avoiding processed and refined foods.
+It also limits the consumption of high-quality meats, such as grass-fed beef, and pasture-raised eggs, while minimizing the intake of dairy, grains, and legumes.

 The Pegan diet also encourages the consumption of healthy fats, such as avocados, coconut oil, and olive oil, and recommends limiting sugar and artificial sweeteners.
 It promotes eating mindfully, slowing down, and enjoying meals with friends and family.